Esther Rose (musician)

-Esther Rose is an American country musician based in New Orleans, Louisiana, United States.
+Esther Rose is an American country musician based in New Orleans, Louisiana.

-History
+Career

 Esther Rose began her career collaborating with musician Luke Winslow-King, to whom she was married from 2013 to 2015.
 In 2017, Rose released her debut album titled This Time Last Night.
 In 2019, Rose signed to Father/Daughter Records and released her second album titled You Made It This Far.
 On March 26, 2021, Rose released her third album How Many Times.
-Rose's fourth album, Safe to Run, will be released on April 21, 2023 via New West Records.
+Rose's fourth album, Safe to Run, was released on April 21, 2023, via New West Records.